Luan plywood

 3. Luan Needs A Lot Of Prep Work

-The open-pore structure that allows luan to bend and expand can create small gaps that require prep work in order for it to be ready for finishing.
 You’ll need to sand, patch, and possibly Bondo over the gaps and holes –adding time and expense to your project.

 4. Luan Plywood Will Warp Over Time